Westminster-Astronomical-Society/resources_for_astronomers/_sources/CDS_SIMBAD.md

 ## Query by criteria

 You can SIMBAD for various criteria and constraints using boolean operators.
-Queriable criteria and allowed operators are listed on the query by criteria page.
+Queryable criteria and allowed operators are listed on the query by criteria page.

 | operator | description                                | example                   |